Courses a.y. 2021/2022

 Associate Professor of International law.
 Faculty Member del Ph.D. in Legal Studies and Fellow at the Baffi CAREFIN (Centre for Applied Research on International Markets, Banking, Finance and Regulation).
 He is also a member of the Bocconi Covid Crisis Lab and Bocconi Lab in European Studies.

 Leonardo Borlini was a 2019 Fulbright Research Scholar at the Fletcher School of Law and Diplomacy (Tufts University, MA, USA).
 He is Visiting Professor at the Peking University School of Transnational Law and a recurrent Visiting Professor at the Bejing Normal University.
 He is also a Guest Researcher for the Research Centre on International Cooperation Regarding Persons Sought for Corruption and Asset Recovery established by the G20 at the Beijing Normal University and a member of the Wolfson College (University of Cambridge, UK).

 He currently teaches International Law, Law International Trade and Investment Law, Topics in International and European Law, Comparative Business and European Law, e National and International Institutions Law.

-Corruption – Economic Analysis and International Law, (with M. Arnone), (Edward Elgar: Cheltenham UK/Northampton MA, USA); Positively reviewed by Prof. Gabriella Venturini, in 1 Rivista di diritto internazionale, 2015, 330; Prof. Gerry Ferguson, in 28 European Journal of International Law, 2017, 3439
+Corruption – Economic Analysis and International Law, (with M. Arnone), (Edward Elgar: Cheltenham UK/Northampton MA, USA).
+Prefaced by Profs.
+Pier Carlo Padoan and Gabrio Forti.
+Positively reviewed, among others, by Prof. Gabriella Venturini, in 1 Rivista di diritto internazionale, 2015, 330; Prof. Gerry Ferguson, in 28 European Journal of International Law, 2017, 3439

 Articles in Law Journals (in English)